Arnold-n/P1P2MQTT/README.md

 To compile for 8Mhz, you may need to install MCUdude's MiniCore hardware package and then select ATmega328 and the correct frequency, and set the fuses accordingly for the lower speed.

-**Rotex, Hoval, and other Home Bus Systems**
+**Which other HBS interfaces are supported?**

+This project was started for the Daikin P1/P2 bus.
+However the underlying electrical Japanese Home Bus System is used by many heat pump / air conditioning manufacturers.
+We have indications that, in addition to Daikin's P1/P2, the following buses are also based on the HBS format:
+- Daikin F1/F2 (DIII-Net),
+- Mitsubishi M-NET (Len Shustek made an OPAMP-based reading circuit and documented his [protocol observations](https://github.com/LenShustek/M-NET-Sniffer)),
+- Toshiba TCC-Link (used for indoor-outdoor, but not for the indoor-indoor and indoor-thermostaat AB-protocol (schematics and code [here](https://github.com/issalig/toshiba_air_cond) and [here](https://github.com/burrocargado/toshiba-aircon-mqtt-bridge) and [here](https://burro-hatenablog-com.translate.goog/entry/2022/07/18/230300?_x_tr_sl=auto&_x_tr_tl=en&_x_tr_hl=en&_x_tr_pto=wapp)),
+- Hitachi H-link (code to read data from a Hitachi Yutaki S80 Combi heat pump is available [here](https://github.com/hankerspace/HLinkSniffer)).
+- Panasonic/Sanyo SIII-Net, and
+- perhaps also products from Haier and York.

+At least raw data should be observable using the electronics and P1P2Monitor from this project, but the logical format will of course be different.

+**Rotex, Hoval**

 In some countries, Daikin systems are known under the Rotex or Hoval brand name.
-However, not all Rotex systems use the P1/P2 bus.
+However, not all Rotex systems use the P1/P2 bus, some are [CANbus based](https://github.com/zanac/pyHPSU).

-This project may also be useful for other Japanese Home Bus System based standards: Echonet, DIII-NET (F1/F2) bus, Mitsubishi M-Net bus, Toshiba TCC-Link, Hitachi H-link, Panasonic/Sanyo SIII-Net, Haier, York, and others.

 **Programs in this repo**